tylercrompton/streams/README.rst

 Documentation
 =============

-To view the documentation, you will need to build it from the source.
+The documentation can be found at https://pystreams.readthedocs.io/.
+If you prefer to view the documentation locally, you can build it from the source.
 To build the documentation to HTML, navigate to the “docs/” directory and execute the command ``make html``.
 The home page of the documentation will be at “docs/build/html/index.html”.
 For a full list of possible formats in which the documentation can be built, see “docs/Makefile” (or “docs/make.bat”).